Enviro Spase Features

 Inexpensive to buy

 Easy and Efficient Analysis and Display of Environmental Data in GIS

-The Callout Wizard automatically displays your data in callouts, also known as balloons or data streamers, in ArcGIS.
+After you have made your selections in the Callout Wizard Forms shown above, the callouts are added to the current map, and positioned based on the current view.This is done automatically in ArcGIS.
 The data is selected, using Enviro Data or your existing database, and then displayed directly on a map, or saved to a file and displayed from that file.
 The wizard lets you highlight exceedences, or color-code individual constituents.
 Callouts can be moved around after creation so your map looks just the way you need it.

 Crosstab Callout Wizard

 Like the Callout Wizard, the Crosstab Callout Wizard automatically displays your data as callouts in ArcGIS.
 The difference is that multiple results can be shown on each line, lined up in rows and columns.
 The data is selected, and then displayed directly on a map, or saved to a file and displayed from that.
 Multiple sample dates or depths may be displayed with multiple analytic parameter values, all in neat columns.

 Stiff Diagrams were invented by a hydrologist at the US Geological Survey, and described in the USGS Water Supply Paper 2254 in 1985.
 They are used mostly for surface and groundwater, although some people have used them for soil.
 Many environmental professionals are familiar with Stiff Diagrams, but in the past very few have used them due to the difficulty of preparing them.
 Enviro Spase makes these diagrams much more accessible by letting you draw them with just a few mouse clicks.